 Could Be Better

-- −No display — web dashboard only
+- −No touchscreen display

 4. Best Budget Option: Amazon Air Quality Monitor